edmundpf/mongoose-auto-api-rest/README.md

 $ api = require('mongoose-auto-api.rest')
 ```

+## Server/CORS Ports
+* assign port with *serverPort* field in apiConfig.json
+	* Runs on this port in production, and this port + 10 by default in development, override with **PORT** environment variable
+* assign cors port (port of your web application) with *webPort* field in apiConfig.json
+	* Allows cors on this port in production, and this port + 10 by default in development, override with **PORT** environment variable

 ## REST API Details
 * Uses JSON Web Tokens for verification
   * Tokens last 7 days and are refreshed every hour upon api use